SeniorDesignFALL2015/Automotive-Safety-System-EE3902/Documentation.md

 AS = Auto Safety

 ## Introduction
-1_1.
+0_1.
 What is ASS?

 At relatively high speeds, an autonomous vehicle should able react intelligently.
 ASS is a safety control system that helps prevent collision for autonomous vehicle on public roadways.

-1_2.
+0_2.
 What does [name] do?

 ASS will prevent auto collisions with safe lane changing capabilities.
 This project is coded with C in an Arduino IDE, and is meant to prove the concept with smale-scale robotic vehicles.

-1_3.
+0_3.
 What does [name] require?

 ASS requires an microcontroller and ZUMO shield on an robotic vehicle.
 In addition, this project requires a distance sensor, reflectance sensor, and dual motor drivers.
 For software uploading, the Arduino IDE will be used.

+# Hardware, Firmware, and Software

-Microcontrollers can be used with Arduino, A-Star Prime, or Freescale boards.
+Microcontrollers that can be used with the ZUMO shield are Arduino, A-Star Prime, or Freescale boards.

+1_1.
 Arduino Uno R3:
 * Microcontroller	ATmega328P
 * Operating Voltage	5V
 * Input Voltage (recommended)	7-12V